 Give your day structure.
 Make a plan to sleep, eat, rest and exercise at similar times throughout the day – and stick to it.

 If you’re home with the kids, know that children feel safer with structure and routine.
-It makes them make them feel secure to know what’s coming next.
-Let’s face it: their happiness can make quarantine much more bearable.
+It makes them make them feel secure in knowing what’s coming next.
+Let’s face it – their happiness makes quarantine much more bearable.

 Try to get active for at least 30 minutes each day.
 Doing so is great for your head and can work wonders for both your immune system and quality of sleep.

-Social distancing should be renamed physical distancing.
+We should rename social distancing to something like physical distancing.
 Being temporarily apart from loved ones doesn’t mean you need to be socially disconnected.

 Jump on the phone with friends often and regularly organise FaceTime/Skype/Zoom video calls with family.
 You may even be surprised by Grandma’s iPad skills!

 Go for a balanced diet that includes plenty of fresh fruit and vegetables, protein, dairy, good fat and fibre.
 Now’s a great time to nail that healthy eating regime you’ve meant to start.